Comprehensive Eye Exams

 We bill your medical insurance.

 Usually, if you are over 50 or have a family history of certain eye problems, or if you have conditions such as diabetes, or if you use certain medications, your eye exam is medical in nature (not vision) even though we will provide you with an updated glasses prescription.
-Except in those cases where your eyes are completely healthy (no complaints by you and no findings by the doctor), we will bill your medical insurance plan and then coordinate with your vision plan to help you maximize any benefits for which you are eligible.
+In cases where your eyes are completely healthy, no complaints by you and no findings by the doctor, we may be able to bill your vision plan directly or potentially coordinate benefits between your medical and vision plans.

 We follow up.